 Surgery plus radiation therapy, if doctors think surgery can remove all the cancer

-Radiation plus chemotherapy Chemotherapy Chemotherapy is a medicine that destroys cancer cells.
+Radiation plus chemotherapy Chemotherapy Chemotherapy is a drug that destroys cancer cells.
 Chemotherapy works by shutting down cell growth.
-But since all cells in the body grow, chemotherapy medicines also destroy some normal... read more , if doctors think the cancer is too big to remove with surgery—this usually doesn’t cure the cancer but it can shrink the cancer and lessen pain
+But since all cells in the body grow, chemotherapy drugs also destroy some normal cells and... read more , if doctors think the cancer is too big to remove with surgery—this usually doesn’t cure the cancer but it can shrink the cancer and lessen pain

 Almost all treatments for laryngeal cancer have side effects.

 Surgery done for advanced cancer sometimes removes all or a large part of your larynx.
-If your larynx is removed, there are methods to help you speak without vocal cords Speech Without Vocal Cords Laryngeal cancer is cancer originating in the larynx, also known as the voice box.
-People may be hoarse or have a lump in the neck or difficulty breathing or swallowing.
-A biopsy is needed for... read more .
+If your larynx is removed, there are methods to help you .

 Radiation to your neck may cause: